BlaqSmyth/max-max/replit.md

-# Co-op Grocery Store E-commerce Platform
+# Max & Max Grocery Store E-commerce Platform

 ## Overview

-This is a complete clone of the Co-op grocery store website (shop.coop.co.uk) featuring all the sophistication and features of the original site.
+This is a complete grocery store e-commerce website featuring all the sophistication and features needed for online grocery shopping.
 The application provides a comprehensive online grocery shopping experience with home delivery, click & collect, membership benefits, time slot booking, advanced search with autocomplete, product filtering, and a complete checkout flow.

 The platform is built as a monorepo with a React frontend and Express backend, using PostgreSQL for data persistence.
-The application features Co-op's signature blue (#0086CE) and white branding with a clean, modern design optimized for both desktop and mobile shopping experiences.
+The application features Max & Max's signature green (#228B5C / HSL 140, 55%, 40%) branding with a clean, modern design optimized for both desktop and mobile shopping experiences.

 ## User Preferences